 Dear Younger Me,

 Those things will eventually change, but in the meantime, you’re going to make some bad decisions.
 You don’t know who you are, really, so I can’t fault you for that.
-You’re just trying to find yourself.
+You’re just trying to find yourself in this great big world.
 It’s just going to hurt as you keep looking in the wrong places, and I wish I could spare you that pain.

 You’ll learn from it all, though, and will come out better on the other side as a more wise, more confident, and more secure young woman.
 Keep hoping in that.